-The premiere release of STAR TREK CCG Second Edition comes in 63-card starter decks (there are four different starter decks) and 11-card booster packs.
+The Call to Arms expansion for STAR TREK CCG Second Edition comes in 63-card starter decks (there are two different starter decks) and 11-card booster packs.
 Each 11-card booster pack contains 1 rare card and a mixture of 10 uncommon and common cards.
 Sixty of the cards in your starter deck are fixed - you get the same ones in each of that type of starter.
 Three of the cards in a starter are randomly-inserted rare cards.

-A complete set of the premiere release of STAR TREK CCG Second Edition has 415 cards: 121 rare, 121 uncommon, and 121 common cards; plus 52 cards found only in the starter decks
+A complete set of Call to Arms has 208 cards: 60 rare, 60 uncommon, and 60 common cards; plus 28 cards found only in the starter decks.

-In the lower right corner of every card, you'll see a code like "1 R 10."
-The first number is the set number, with 1 indicating the premiere release.
+In the lower right corner of every card, you'll see a code like "3 U 47."
+The first number is the set number, with 3 indicating Call to Arms.
 The letter is the rarity code, with R for rare, U for uncommon, C for common, and S for starter only.
 Last is the number for that card in the set.

+CREDITS

-CREDITS: Second Edition Design: Evan Lorentz, Brad DeFruiter, Tim Ellington.
+Second Edition Design: Evan Lorentz, Brad DeFruiter.
 First Edition Design: Tom Braunlich and Rollie Tesh.
-Editing: Chuck Kallenbach.
-Art Direction: Dan Burns.
-Graphic Design: Joe Boulden, Jeff Hellerman, Leslie Burns, Rob Burns, Ed Gartin.
-Lead Playtesting: Brian Kallenbach, Geoff Snider.
+Development: Michael Girard, Brian Kallenbach, Geoff Snider.
+Visual Creative Direction: Dan Burns.
+Art Direction: Jeff Hellerman.
+Graphic Design: Joe Boulden, Rob Burns, Ed Gartin.
 Production: Ross Campbell, Mike Carosi, Sandy Wible.
 For Paramount: John Van Citters.
-Special Thanks: Tom Lischke, Mike Reynolds, Joe Alread, Gene Roddenberry, our many playtesters - and always - Warren Holland.
+Special Thanks: Tim Ellington, Chuck Kallenbach, Tom Lischke, Mike Reynolds, Joe Alread, Gene Roddenberry, our many playtesters - and always - Warren Holland.